huaminghuangtw/Dear-Today-Me/My-True-North.md

 Life is never going to be easy.
 [Everything you want to earn in life is on the other side of hundreds of things that suck.](https://x.com/SahilBloom/status/1731017312398963015)

 Life is hard.
 Choose your hard.
 Use the difficulty.
 Find your edge.
 Remember that: The right way is the hard way.
 The obstacle is the way.
-We all struggle; it’s just part of human nature.
+We all struggle; it's just part of human nature.

 [You can't read the label from inside the bottle.
 Sometimes it takes outside eyes to help you see where you are.](https://rhondapeterson.com/you-cant-read-the-label-from-inside-the-bottle/)